k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Linux/03_fabric_scale.md

 ## Scale In

-When Fabric cluster experiences reduction in load, you might consider to scaled it in, by remove or stop working Fabric cluster nodes.
+When Fabric cluster experiences a reduction in load, you may consider to scale it in, by removing or stopping the working Fabric cluster nodes.

-You can just stop the relevant node, even while it processes jobs, as Fabric knows to reconcile, where other nodes will process that jobs.
+You can just stop the relevant node, even while it processes jobs, as Fabric knows to reconcile, where other nodes will process these jobs.